younglim/developer.gov.sg/collections/_posts/2022-07-08-cryptographic-key.md

 ![cryptographic_key_risks_mitigations](/assets/img/cryptographic_key_risks_mitigations.png)

-In the next series, we delve into examples of cryptographic technologies that we can leverage in the cloud to protect the cryptographic keys and, ultimately, protect our data encrypted with these keys.
+In the next series, we delve into examples of cryptographic technologies that we can leverage in the cloud to protect the cryptographic keys and, ultimately, our data encrypted with these keys.